mxahan/mxahan.github.io/_posts/2022-05-12-DNN_Architectures_Losses_Papers.md

 # Metrics and # Losses

+## 2021

+1. Kornblith, S., Chen, T., Lee, H., & Norouzi, M. (2021).
+Why do better loss functions lead to less transferable features?.
+Advances in Neural Information Processing Systems, 34.
+  - how the choice of training objective affects the transferability of the hidden representations of CNNs trained on ImageNet
+    - **Experimental paper**
+    - Vanilla Cross-entropy loss as the final layers with different regularizers
+  - Too much class separation it bad!
+    - How did they measure the transfer accuracy?
+      - transferability of the fixed features of our ImageNet-pretrained models by training linear or k-nearest neighbors (kNN) classifiers to classify 8 different natural image datasets (section 3.1)
+  - Linear centered kernel alignment (CKA) provides a way to measure similarity of neural network representations that is invariant to rotation and isotropic scaling in representation space
+  - Important findings
+    - Better objectives improve accuracy, but do not transfer better
+    - The choice of objective primarily affects hidden representations close to the output
+    - Regularization and alternative losses increase class separation
+    - Greater class separation is associated with less transferable features
+  - limited to moderately sized datasets with moderately sized models, and our conclusions are limited to supervised classification settings

 ## 2020
 1. Boudiaf, Malik, Jérôme Rony, Imtiaz Masud Ziko, Eric Granger, Marco Pedersoli, Pablo Piantanida, and Ismail Ben Ayed.
 "A unifying mutual information view of metric learning: cross-entropy vs. pairwise losses."
 In European Conference on Computer Vision, pp. 548-564.
 Springer, Cham, 2020.